onassar/PHP-Pixabay/README.md

 # PHP-Pixabay

-Simple PHP wrapper for Pixanay's API, using `file_get_contents` and streams
+Simple PHP wrapper for Pixabay's API, using `file_get_contents` and streams

 ### Sample Call